music-hound/films/README.md

 # films
-An app to browse film short info using TMDB
+An app to browse films short info using TMDB